DBruggman/BAC2023/features markdown/features_draft.md

 ## NAICS
 **Keep it.**
-Encoding: Maybe one-hot for decision trees and default rate for deel learning and regression?
+Encoding: Maybe one-hot for decision trees and default rate for deep learning and regression?

 ## ApprovalDate, ApprovalYear